 |Invite External Accountant||If you use an external accountant to manage your books and financial reporting, you can invite them to your Business Central so they can work with you on your fiscal data.|

 The Assisted Setup page may contain other entries.
-When you go through a setup, this will be marked as Completed.
+When you go through a setup, the setup will be marked as Completed.
 You can set up additional areas of the company by using manual setup.
 For more information, see Setting Up Business Central.

 Resetting your Business Central trial experience

 If you have added data to your Business Central free trial, and you want to start over with a fresh experience, you can create a new evaluation company and then delete the first company.
-If you open the Companies page, and choose New, the Create New Company assisted setup guide can help you set up a fresh evaluation company with sample data.
+Open the Companies page and choose New to start the Create New Company assisted setup guide.
+The guide can help you set up a fresh evaluation company with sample data.
 You can also create a copy of your current company, sign out, and then sign into your new company.